hillhacks/website/pages/accommodation.md

 You can get photocopies done nearby, and there is a shop (Digital Seva) near Hotel Surya Classic where you can get passport photos made.

 Further [details on the PAP application][pap_details]{:target="_blank"}
 are available on the Deer Park Institute website.
+You can submit these documents at the Registration Desk and we will get you the permit via an agent (who is charging us 500 INR/permit).
+Alternatively, you can apply for the permit in person at Dharamshala.
+See the above-mentioned Deer Park website for how.

 **Indian Citizens** staying at the main venue will need to hand over a copy of their identity proof.
 If you are staying elsewhere, _we don't need it_, but your hotel may.